carVertical

 Child occupant protection

-NCAP tests typically use dummies representing 6 and 10-year-old children to evaluate how well they’re protected during a crash.
+Euro NCAP tests typically use dummies representing 6 and 10-year-old children to evaluate how well they’re protected during a crash.
 A selection of popular child restraint systems (CRS) is installed to ensure they can be easily and correctly fitted.

 Tests performed:

-• Child restraint system.
+• Child restraint system;

-• Safety features (including seat belt length, belt buckle location, ISOFIX anchorage accessibility, and CRS stability).
+• Safety features (including seat belt length, belt buckle location, ISOFIX anchorage accessibility, and CRS stability);

 • CRS installation check.